Chaowu88/etfba/docs/source/index.rst

 Documentation for ETFBA
 ===================================

-ETFBA is a Python package for metabolic flux balance analysis integrating constraints of enzyme protein allocation and thermodynamics.
+ETFBA is a Python package that extends metabolic flux balance analysis (FBA) by incorporating constraints on enzyme protein allocation and thermodynamics.
 ETFBA is capabable of:

-- Growth simulation and metabolite flux estimation
+- Growth simulation and metabolic flux estimation
-- Variability analysis of flux, enzyme protein cost and reaction Gibbs energy change
+- Variability analysis of flux, enzyme allocation and reaction energetics

-with the above constraints seperately or together.
+with the above constraints separately or together.

 .. toctree::
    :numbered: